Our Impact

 The Occupational and Physical Therapy programs at FSRL-UNEPH opened in 2015.
 FSRL now has a student body of 78 students.
 OT and PT students do their fieldwork in rural areas as well as in Port-au-Prince.

-Fifteen students have now graduated.
+Thirty-one students have now graduated.
 Non-Governmental Organizations in all parts of Haiti have already hired all of the Occupational and Physical Therapists who have graduated from FSRL.

 How much money is needed?